EARnagram/lessons/sec1/responsive_css_lesson/lesson/README.md

 Essentially, you're telling the webpage to treat content differently according to a certain property.

-In general, this is f
+In general, this is used with the max or min-width property.
+Let's see how we'd use a media query and the max-width property to change our navbar when the screen is less than 600px:

 ``` CSS
 /* ------------- */